bluerogue251/expense_manager/README.md

 This is a Ruby-on-Rails application for tracking company expenses.
 The code is open source on [Github](https://github.com/bluerogue251/expense_manager), and there is a live demo on [Heroku](http://shielded-falls-2406.herokuapp.com/).
 Here are some interesting facts about it:

+## The facade pattern
+This app has a dashboard where several pieces of loosely related data are shown to the user all at once.
+Instead of reaching into and across many different models from the controller or view layer, I created a [new object called `Dashboard`](https://github.com/bluerogue251/expense_manager/blob/master/app/models/dashboard.rb). `Dashboard` is a single interface to all the data that is needed for the view.
+It is an example of the [Facade Pattern](http://en.wikipedia.org/wiki/Facade_pattern), because it is a simple way to access an API without the [controller or view](https://github.com/bluerogue251/expense_manager/blob/master/app/controllers/dashboard_controller.rb) needing to understand the API's implementation details.

 ## Scalable spreadsheet-like searching and sorting
 This app integrates [DataTables](http://www.datatables.net) on the client-side with [Sunspot](https://github.com/sunspot/sunspot) on the server-side to let users search and sort large amounts of data with online "spreadsheets".
-The demo app currently has over 200,000 records, yet searching and sorting is still lightning-fast.
+The demo app currently has over 200,000 records, yet searching and sorting is still extremely fast.

-I found Sunspot to be easier to set up than the other potential solution, materialized views and Postgres full text search.

-## Thoughtbot-oriented programming
-I learned about and used as many of [Thoughtbot's](http://thoughtbot.com/) open source tools as I could for this app.
-I started from scratch by running their [laptop script](https://github.com/thoughtbot/laptop) on a brand new unix user, used [suspenders](https://github.com/thoughtbot/suspenders), and stuck with most of their default gems.

-Thoughtbot is a great Rails product shop, so this was a chance to broaden my horizons and improve my own code and workflow by following their example.
+Using Sunspot (or Elasticsearch, which is comparable) have several advantages over the other popular solution, Postgres full text search.
+First, most searches are over denormalized data.
+Unless you build a denormalized [materialized view](http://bluerogue251.wordpress.com/2014/03/23/354/), it can be difficult to use indexes to ensure maximum search speed in Postgres.
+Second, the Sunspot API is in Ruby, and is overall easier and faster to learn.
+Using Sunspot, you can get started without understanding the details of things like Postgres tsvectors, gin indexes, etc.

+Sunspot does require that an additional worker process run alongside your application, but for many cases, it is still a simpler and more performant solution than Postgres full text search.

 ## Time-interval-based SQL joins
 Rails is great at joining records that are related by integer foreign keys.
 But sometimes, other kinds of joins are necessary for a DRY, normalized database design.